Biloela

 Biloela has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth is anticipated for Australia's non-metropolitan areas.
-Based on the latest annual ERP population numbers, Biloela is expected to expand by 178 persons to reach a total of 6,054 by 2041, reflecting an increase of 3.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future demographic trends suggest lower quartile growth for national regional areas.
+Based on the latest annual ERP population numbers, Biloela is expected to expand by 178 persons to reach a total of 6,037 by 2041, reflecting an overall gain of 2.8% over the 17-year period.

 Frequently Asked Questions - Population